cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/artifacts.rst

     }
   }'

-We can then manage the lifecycle of the flow using the application lifecycle RESTful APIs.
+We can then manage the lifecycle of the flow using the Application Lifecycle RESTful APIs.
 After it has been running for a while, a bug is found in the code.
 The development team provides a fix, and ``myapp-1.0.1.jar`` is released.
 The artifact is deployed::